skim1601/HomogenousLinearSODE/README.md

 # HomogenousSecondOrderLinearDESolver
-Implemented a function that solves a Differential Equation in following form:
+A function that solves a Differential Equation in following form:
 **ay'' + by' + cy = 0**
+- Implemented the use of characteristic equation